RSGInc/ladot_analysis_dataprep/README.md

    python osm_generalized_costs.py -s shp
    ```

 <sup>&dagger;</sup>Note: Generalized cost generation can be executed without the use of local data by running the script with the `-i` (no infrustructure data) or `-v` (no volume/speed data) flags.
-If your filenames are different from those specified at the top of the script, you can edit them manually there.
+If you do want to use local data but your filenames are different from those specified at the top of the script, you can edit them manually there.

 ## Generalized Costs Calculations
 ### Bicycle